basecamp/handbook/moonlighting.md

 ## Not OK

 1. You can’t work full time or part time for another company in our industry.
-If you’re unclear about what our industry is, and you have a specific situation you’d like to talk about, ping Jason or David.
+If you’re unclear about what our industry is, and you have a specific situation you’d like to talk about, ping Jonathan.

 2. Go out on a regular speaking circuit tour which is going to require multiple days of travel multiple times a year.
 That’s too disruptive to our own work schedule and to your fellow teammates.